Orange (fruit): Navel

 Navel oranges have a characteristic second fruit at the apex, which protrudes slightly like a human navel.
 They are mainly an eating fruit, as their thicker skin makes them easy to peel, they are less juicy and their bitterness makes them less suitable for juice.
 The parent variety was probably the Portuguese navel orange or Umbigo.
 The cultivar rapidly spread to other countries, but being seedless it had to be propagated by cutting and grafting.

 The Cara Cara is a type of navel orange grown mainly in Venezuela, South Africa and California's San Joaquin Valley.
 It is sweet and low in acid, with distinctively pinkish red flesh.
 It was discovered at the Hacienda Cara Cara in Valencia, Venezuela, in 1976.

 Blood

-Blood oranges, with an intense red coloration inside, are widely grown around the Mediterranean; there are several cultivars.
-The development of the red color requires cool nights.
+Blood oranges, with an intense red colouration inside, are widely grown around the Mediterranean; there are several cultivars.
+The development of the red colour requires cool nights.
 The redness is mainly due to the anthocyanin pigment chrysanthemin (cyanidin 3-O-glucoside).